OpenAMP/openamp-system-reference/examples/zephyr/rpmsg_multi_services/README.rst

 Principle
 ---------

-  This demo is based on the rpmsg_char restructuring series not yet upstreamed.
-This series de-correlates the /dev/rpmsg_ctrl from the rpmsg_char device and then introduces 2 new rpmsg IOCtrls:
+  This demo is based on the rpmsg_ctrl IOCtrls:

 * RPMSG_CREATE_DEV_IOCTL : to create a local rpmsg device and to send a name service creation announcement to the remote processor